-The Contractor shall submit its written PHM Program Plan to the Department for review and approval within thirty (30) Days of Contract Execution, and annually within thirty (30) Days of each calendar year of the contract.
+The Contractor shall submit its written PHM Program Plan to the Department for review and approval within thirty (30) Days of Contract Execution, annually, and prior to implementing any material revisions.
 The PHM Program Plan must address all program elements set forth in this Section and others based on the specific components of the Contractor's Program.
-The Department encourages the Contractor to incorporate innovations into its PHM Program that will have the highest potential for success within the Kentucky healthcare landscape.
-Therefore, the Contractor may also submit alternative approaches and innovations to the Department for review and approval.
+The Department encourages the Contractor to incorporate innovations into its PHM Program that will have the highest potential for success within the Kentucky healthcare landscape, therefore, the Contractor may also submit alternative approaches and innovations to the Department for review and approval.